Worshipful Master Jim Jones

 June 6th - Stated meeting.
 Eat at 6 p.m., meeting at 7 p.m.

-June 24th - School of Instruction at King Solomon Lodge #6.
-Eat at 6 p.m., meet at 7 p.m.
+June 24th - School of Instruction hosted by King Solomon Lodge #6.
+Dinner at 6 p.m., work begins at 7 p.m.

 Sept.
 21st - Golf tournament at Country Hills Golf Course.
 Shotgun start at 8 a.m.